What is the scheme for?

 You may be able to get a 4G mobile broadband connection.
 You can check current availability of 4G mobile broadband services at the Ofcom Mobile Coverage Checker.

-Currently, there are three satellite operators providing services to Oxfordshire residents through the UK government subsidy scheme, you can check whether they cover your area at their websites:
+Currently, there are two satellite operators providing services to Oxfordshire residents through the UK government subsidy scheme, you can check whether they cover your area at their websites:

 In some parts of Oxfordshire, there are local wireless broadband service providers.
 You can check whether they cover your area at their websites: